sdenier/Articles/testing_logging/testing_logging.md

 Finished in 0.347 seconds
 ```

 For 52 specifications, I got 68 lines of output, mostly logs, which I don't really care about right now.
-Given my [tests are fast](https://pragprog.com/magazines/2012-01/unit-tests-are-first), I would like to run them in watch mode.
+Given my [tests are fast](https://pragprog.com/magazines/2012-01/unit-tests-are-first), I also would like to run them in watch mode.
 This would have the further inconvenience to flood my console with log output whenever I save a file and the tests run.

 Now let's say I can omit all log outputs.